zmk5/zmk5.github.io/_posts/2019-07-26-ros2-tb3-ubuntu-iot.md

 ### Step 1: Download and Install Ubuntu Server IoT 18.04

 You can get it from this link [here](https://ubuntu.com/download/iot/raspberry-pi-2-3).
-Make sure to download the Raspberry Pi 3 version.
-The 32-bit version that is normally downloaded from Ubuntu Mate is 32-bit, but that won't work with this distro.
+Make sure to download the Raspberry Pi 3 version!

+As an aside, the Ubuntu Mate image for the Raspberry Pi 3 version that is 32-bit, but that won’t work with this distro.
+Only the Raspberry Pi 2 version of Ubuntu Server IoT is 32-bit.
+I tried that version with the Raspberry Pi 3 and it won’t boot past the color screen.

 ### Step 2: Start the OS on the Turtlebot3